 In the past 50 years, but particularly the past 20-30 years, many wetlands in both the core breeding and winter ranges have been lost altogether or severely degraded.
 The problem is particularly acute in China where the wetland area continually and significantly decreased between 1978 and 2008 by c.
-33% (Niu $et\ al.\ 2012$).
-This was in sharp contrast to the 122% increase in artificial wetlands.
+33 per cent (Niu et al. 2012).
+This was in sharp contrast to the 122 per cent increase in artificial wetlands.
 Inland marshes accounted for the main loss of total wetlands during the period 1978 to 2000.
-Of particular relevance is the fact that the greatest loss of natural wetlands in China during 1990-2000 occurred in Heilongjiang, Inner Mongolia and Jilin (the three provinces encompassing the majority of the Baer's Pochard breeding range in China), with a total loss of over 57,000 km2 (Gong $et\ al.\ 2010$).
+Of particular relevance is the fact that the greatest loss of natural wetlands in China during 1990-2000 occurred in Heilongjiang, Inner Mongolia and Jilin (the three provinces encompassing the majority of the Baer's Pochard breeding range in China), with a total loss of over 57,000 km (Gong et al. 2010).

-In northeast China, wetland loss since the 1950s has occurred primarily as a result of agricultural development, and since the mid-1970s agriculture has become the principal land use, replacing natural wetlands.
-In Heilongjiang, wetland loss for farming (predominantly rice production) has been particularly significant and has exceeded 70% in some areas.
-In the Small Sanjiang Plain, formerly the largest wetland complex in China, almost 70% of wetland habitat was converted to farmland between 1976 and 2005, and between 1950 and 2000 wetland conversion to farmland of 87% and 75% were recorded in the Naoli river basin and the Bielahong river basin, respectively (Zhang et al. 2009b, Liu et al. 2005).
+In north-east China, wetland loss since the 1950s has occurred primarily as a result of agricultural development, and since the mid-1970s agriculture has become the principal land use, replacing natural wetlands.
+In Heilongjiang, wetland loss for farming (predominantly rice production) has been particularly significant and has exceeded 70 per cent in some areas.
+In the Small Sanjiang Plain, formerly the largest wetland complex in China, almost 70 per cent of wetland habitat was converted to farmland between 1976 and 2005, and between 1950 and 2000 wetland conversion to farmland of 87 per cent and 75 per cent were recorded in the Naoli river basin and the Bielahong river basin, respectively (Zhang et al. 2009b, Liu et al. 2005).
 These two river basins are within the Jiansanjiang Farming District, a predominantly rural area of c.
-11,000 km2 that has seen a huge growth in agricultural activities (Zhang et al. 2009a).
+11,000 km that has seen a huge growth in agricultural activities (Zhang et al. 2009a).
 Elsewhere in northeast China, similar patterns of wetland loss have occurred.
-At the Songnen Plain, northwest Jilin, the extent of marshland decreased by 74% between 1954 and 2008, an area of approximately 4,760 km2 (Wang et al. 2011).
+At the Songnen Plain, northwest Jilin, the extent of marshland decreased by 74 per cent between 1954 and 2008, an area of approximately 4,760 km (Wang et al. 2011).
 Marsh shrinkage there has been caused by human activities, aided by climatic warming and desertification.
 The main new land uses in drained marshland were croplands and salinized wastelands.

-Other causes of wetland loss include irrigation and other water projects, oil exploration, aquaculture and urbanisation (Su & Zou 2012).
+Other causes of wetland loss include irrigation and other water projects, oil exploration, aquaculture and urbanization (Su & Zou 2012).
 Even where wetlands remain, these factors result in drying out, vegetation changes and fragmentation.
 Fragmentation reduces the quality as well as the size of suitable habitat, making it more vulnerable and sensitive to other human impacts such as pollution, fires and any form of human disturbance such as fishing and livestock grazing.